DLTK's Crafts for Kids

 - paper

-- Color (where appropriate) and cut out the template pieces.
+- Cut out the template pieces.
 This may require an adult's assistance.
+I usually let Kaitlyn cut out the easy pieces while I work on the harder ones.

 - Glue the large rectangular piece on first to cover the tube.